davellx/jquery.drag.js/README.md

 Dragging elements easily with jQuery but without jQueryUI

-Mainy based on the scripts and comments found there : http://css-tricks.com/snippets/jquery/draggable-without-jquery-ui/
+Mainly based on the scripts and comments found there : http://css-tricks.com/snippets/jquery/draggable-without-jquery-ui/

 I just added :
 - small corrections